27Mikael/cerebrum/README.md

 # Cerebrum

 Cerebrum is a **local, AI-powered learning assistant** designed to help users learn efficiently and retain knowledge effectively.
-It leverages Rose 🌹, a custom LLM, to guide learning, track progress, and optimize study strategies.
+It leverages Rose 🌹, a custom LLM(planned), to guide learning, track progress, and optimize study strategies.

 ## Features